-^{6.} If awarded federal funds, who will be responsible for monitoring compliance with federal regulations?
+6. If awarded federal funds, who will be responsible for monitoring compliance with federal regulations?
 Please describe the experience of the individual(s) including trainings and/or certifications that the individual(s)/agency has completed and/or attained relevant to federal regulations.

 Project Home is uniquely suited for administering rehabilitation and repair programs.
 Project Home has been administering programs with federal funds for decades.
+As a team, we possess the expertise and technical capacity sufficient to complete the projects in compliance with all codes and requirements of the funding agency.
 Along with our deep nonprofit experience, we have the expertise as a construction company as well.